 About the Author:

 Sharon Gannon, together with David Life, created the Jivamukti Yoga Method, which focuses on teaching and practicing Yoga as a means to enlightenment.
 The Jivamukti Yoga Method is taught world-wide in Jivamukti Yoga centers independently owned and directed by students of Gannon and Life.
 These centers are in Munich, London, Toronto, Detroit and the West Village of NYC.
-Sharon co- directs the Jivamukti Yoga Center in NYC.
 Sharon is an animal-rights activist and outspoken advocate of ethical veganism.
-She was nominated for the “Gutsiest Woman of the Year 1999” by Jane Magazine.
-Sharon is the author of the book Yoga and Vegetarianism, from which this article is excerpted.
+Sharon is the author of several books, including Yoga and Vegetarianism, from which this article is excerpted, with permission.